opendatacube/datacube-explorer/README.md

 ### Run

-A simple `cubedash-run` command is available to run Explorer locally:
+A `cubedash-run` command is available to run Explorer locally:

     $ cubedash-run
         * Running on http://localhost:8080/ (Press CTRL+C to quit)

 (see `cubedash-run --help` for list of options)

-But Explorer can be run using any typical python wsgi server, for example gunicorn:
+But Explorer can be run using any typical Python WSGI server, for example [gunicorn](https://gunicorn.org/):

     pip install gunicorn
     gunicorn -b '127.0.0.1:8080' -w 4 cubedash:app